JonathanSemelak/BESEL/README.md

- velin                 F !Input .rst7 files have velocity info velout                F !Include dummy velocity info for output files nscycle           50000 !Max. optimization steps in string optimization rextrema              F !Use info from previous extremes optimization (requires feneb.extrema1 and feneb.extrema2) steep_spring    0.001d0 !Step length (in A)  for string optimization steep_size       0.01d0 !Step length (in A)  for steepest descent optimization smartstep             T !Ignore steep_size and use a gradient based criteria for deciding the step lenght
+ velin                 F !Input .rst7 files have velocity info velout                F !Include dummy velocity info for output files nscycle           50000 !Max. optimization steps in string optimization rextrema              F !Use info from previous extremes optimization (requires feneb.reactants and feneb.products) steep_spring    0.001d0 !Step length (in A)  for string optimization steep_size       0.01d0 !Step length (in A)  for steepest descent optimization smartstep             T !Ignore steep_size and use a gradient based criteria for deciding the step lenght